CauSeygn/Cachy-linux-tweaks/categories/post-install tweaks/2. cpu governor and boost/etc/default/instructions.md

+# Preface
-# This will change the default cpu governor from automanaged to manually managed
+This will change the default cpu governor from automanaged to manually managed.

 ## Tweak the following line:

 ```sh